Rice leads Maryland against Florida A&M after 28-point game - WTOP News

 College Park, Maryland; Monday, 7 p.m.
 EST

-BOTTOM LINE: Maryland hosts Florida A&M after Rodney Rice scored 28 points in Maryland’s 86-52 victory against the Mount St. Mary’s Mountaineers.
+BOTTOM LINE: Maryland takes on Florida A&M after Rodney Rice scored 28 points in Maryland’s 86-52 win over the Mount St. Mary’s Mountaineers.

-Maryland finished 16-17 overall last season while going 11-6 at home.
-The Terrapins averaged 6.6 steals, 4.5 blocks and 11.3 turnovers per game last season.
+Maryland went 11-6 at home a season ago while going 16-17 overall.
+The Terrapins gave up 65.9 points per game while committing 17.6 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.